Synthetixio/perps-keepers/prometheus/README.md

 ## Deployment notes

 When code is merged to `master` the github action `deploy-keeper.yml` will run `docker-compose --env-file ./.env up -d`.
-This will start an instance for both kovan-ovm and mainnet-ovm.
+This will start an instance for both goerli-ovm and mainnet-ovm.
 Currently there's no separate staging deployment

 ## Props.